achaljhawar/Tyniurl/README.md

 You can add more things to make it even cooler!
 The comments in the code will help you navigate through it.
 Have a nice day! :D

-So to use my app you need to download some dependencies and clone my repository.
-As I am facing problem to find a alternative other than nodemon to do web hosting pls share me a way it would really help.

 <h3 align="center">Languages and services used :</h3>
 <p align="center">
 <a href="https://github.com/achaljhawar/Tyniurl/search?l=CSS"><img alt="css" src="https://img.shields.io/badge/CSS3-1572B6?style=for-the-badge&logo=css3&logoColor=white"></a>